CesarBear/MakeCppServer/Interview.md

   * Reinforce why you're a good fit for the role

    > As someone who has been parctising C++ for the past year, I look forward to applying the concepts I have learned in my Robotics classes in real-life situations.
-   > This has further reinforced my interest in pursuing the embedded software developer as my internship.
+   > This has further reinforced my interest in pursuing this workstudent position.
    > My passion, combined with my international background, make me a strong asset to the software team at AED.

 ## What is your biggest weakness